Normalization and Scaling in Correspondence Analysis

 When we use the principal normalization, this means we use the principal coordinates for both the row and column categories, which changes the formula to Singular value 1 ^ 2 * Standard Coordinate 1 * Standard Coordinate 1 + Singular value 2 ^ 2 * Standard Coordinate 2 * Standard Coordinate 2.
 As you can see, this puts the singular values in twice, and so no longer correctly computes the indexed values.

-The symmetric (1/2) normalization computes the coordinates for and for both row and column coordinates using Sqrt(Singular value) * Standard Coordinate.
+The symmetric (1/2) normalization computes the coordinates for x and y for both row and column coordinates using Sqrt(Singular value) * Standard Coordinate.
 As the principal coordinates, which multiply by the singular values rather than their square roots is correct, it follows that this normalization is neither correct for within row comparisons nor for within column comparisons.
 Nevertheless, its degree of error is lower than standard coordinates.
 The indexed residuals are correctly computed because Sqrt(Singular value) * Sqrt(Singular value) = Singular value.

 The row principal (scaled) normalization uses the principal coordinates for the row categories and for the column categories uses: